crahal/GWASDiversityMonitor/readme.md

 ### Introduction

-This is a repository to accompany the GWAS Diversity Monitor, currently maintained as part of the [Leverhulme Centre for Demographic Science](http://www.demographicscience.ox.ac.uk/).
-The dashboard can be found at:
+This is a repository which holds an early prototype of the GWAS Diversity Monitor, currently maintained as part of the [Leverhulme Centre for Demographic Science](http://www.demographicscience.ox.ac.uk/).
+The re-released dashboard can be found at:

 <div align="center"> <a href="http://www.gwasdiversitymonitor.com">gwasdiversitymonitor.com</a></div>
 <br/><br/>

-The interactive plots are written in [Bokeh](https://bokeh.pydata.org/en/latest) and hosted on Heroku (currently free-tier, while prototyping).
+The interactive plots in this version are written in [Bokeh](https://bokeh.pydata.org/en/latest) and were prototyped on Heroku.
 Grateful attributions regarding data are made to the [EMBL-EBI GWAS Catalog](https://www.ebi.ac.uk/gwas/).
 In summary, the dashboard visualizes a systematic interactive review of all GWAS published to date.
 It borrows a couple of functions from our [Scientometric Review of all GWAS](https://www.nature.com/articles/s42003-018-0261-x).
 This repo can be cloned and ran on-the-fly to generate a server on localhost as required.
-The dashboard and associated summary statistics check daily for updates from the Catalog and update with new releases (i.e. we run ```generate_date.py``` on a daily cron job and push to the master branch).
+The dashboard and associated summary statistics check daily for updates from the Catalog and update with new releases (i.e. we used to run ```generate_date.py``` on a daily cron job and push to the master branch for Heroku to catch).

 ### Prerequisites